BboyAwey/maxios/README.md

   * `cache.type`: specifies which type of caching should maxios use to store the response data.
 It should be one of the `memory`, `session`(session storage) or `local`(local storage)
   * `cache.key`: a key which is used to store the response data in cache
 * `loading`: a callback function which will be executed when fetch loading status changed.
 It recieves an argument `status` to indecate if it is loading right now
-* `statusError`: a callback function which will be executed when response status code is not right.
+* `requestError`: a callback function which will be executed when response status code is not right.
 It recieves an argument `axiosError`.
-And it can return `false` to stop Maxios to execute next `statusError` callbacks from upper layers
+And it can return `false` to stop Maxios to execute next `requestError` callbacks from upper layers
 * `error`: a callback function which will be executed when `isError` returns true.
 It recieves an argument `data` as the origin response data.
 And it can return `false` to stop Maxios to execut next `error` callbacks from upper layers
 * `success`: a callback function which will be executed when `indicator` returns true.
 It recieves an argument `data` as the final response data (the data has been handled by `extractor`).
 * `anyway`: a callback function which will be always executed.